Ceasari/OD_bot/README.md

     pip install -r requirements.txt
     ```

-3. Insert telegram API key to `config.py`

-4. Download the pre-trained model by [link](https://drive.google.com/drive/folders/17ha83DuhPzufn5oN54mMY3WVq3UW3u47?usp=sharing)
+3. Download the pre-trained model by [link](https://drive.google.com/drive/folders/17ha83DuhPzufn5oN54mMY3WVq3UW3u47?usp=sharing)

 There are two pre-trained model:

 * YOLOv8_l trained based on large model of YOLOv8l

 * YOLOv8_x trained based on large model of YOLOv8x

+4. Save the downloaded model to the `Model/'

+5. Insert telegram API key and path to downloaded model to `config.py`

+6. Run `main.py`

 ## Usage